nmcl-marquette/.github/profile/README.md

 This org contains repositories used in current and past research.
 While this org is used to manage active projects, we also host public repositories of completed studies and helpful utilities.

 # Our Public Utility Libraries
+Feel free to browse our collection of general-purpose helper functions:
 - [MATLAB](https://github.com/nmcl-marquette/matlab-utils)